isomerpages/mlaw-ablac/_about-us/3-organisation-structure.md

 Organisation Structure
 ---
 The Commissioner and the Deputy Commissioner are appointed by the President.
 All Commissioners that have been appointed were either sitting or retired judges or judicial commissioners of the Supreme Court.
-With effect from 1 January 2015, Mr Chia Wee Kiat, the Deputy Presiding Judge and Registrar of the Family Justice Courts, was appointed the Commissioner of Appeals.
-Mr Tan Pheng Wee Christopher, a Senior Assistant Registrar of the Supreme Court, was appointed Deputy Commissioner of Appeals with effect from 1 January 2017.
+With effect from 1 January 2015, Mr Chia Wee Kiat, the Deputy Presiding Judge of the Family Justice Courts, was appointed the Commissioner of Appeals.
+Mr Tan Pheng Wee Christopher, the Registrar of the State Courts, was appointed Deputy Commissioner of Appeals with effect from 1 January 2017.

 The Honourable Justice Buttrose : 1967 - 1968<br>
 The Honourable Justice Choor Singh : 1967 - 1979<br>